benjaminhuang13/SIR-Sim/frontend/README.md

 _How to host webpage on S3_

 1. Create bucket named `sir-sim.com`
 2. Disable `Block all public access` in `Block Public Access settings for this bucket` and check the acknowledge warning message
 3. Click `create` button
 4. Go into the bucket and go into `Properties` tab
 5. Scroll all the way down to `Static website hosting` and click `Edit`
 6. Enable `Static website hosting`.
 7. Select `Host a static website` for Hosting type.
 8. Type `index.html` for Index document.
 9. Click `Save changes`
 10. Go to `Objects` tab and upload the `index.html` `sir-sim.js` `style.css` `favicon.png` `logo.png` files.
+11. Go to `Permissions` tab and add the policy below with correct bucket name.

+    ```
+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Sid": "PublicReadGetObject",
+                "Effect": "Allow",
+                "Principal": "*",
+                "Action": "s3:GetObject",
+                "Resource": "arn:aws:s3:::[BUCKET_NAME]/*"
+            }
+        ]
+    }
+    ```

 _How to create HTTP API Gateway_